dearing/sandbox/cs/multizip/readme.md

 multizip
 ================================

-A simple program to compress a pattern of files individually within a working directory.
+compress a pattern of files individually within a working directory
 --------------------------------

 <pre>